saanavig/NYC-Explore/README.md

 - Looking for curated events happening nearby,
 - Planning a quiet park visit or an active evening out...

-**NYC Explore** puts the power of real-time city data and event planning into your hands.
+**NYC Explore** puts the power of real-time city data, personalized event discovery, and smart trip planning into your hands — all from one intuitive platform.

+Find local happenings, customize your feed, and navigate smarter with dynamic maps and live updates.

 ---

 ## 🔥 Features

-- 📍 **Community-Sourced Events**
+- 📍 **Community-Sourced & Curated Events**
-  Users can contribute and explore custom events with rich details and visuals.
+  Browse upcoming events across all five boroughs — filtered by your interests and location preferences.
+Users can contribute custom events with rich details and visuals to build a vibrant community calendar.

-- 🌐 **Real-Time Heatmaps**
+- 🌐 **Real-Time Heatmaps & Smart Maps**
   Visualize live MTA transit activity, ambient noise levels, and crowd complaints using NYC Open Data sources.
+Plan your journeys better with real-time event markers and crowd trends directly on an interactive Google Map.

-- 🧠 **Smart Filtering & Sorting**
+- 🧠 **Smart Filtering & Personalization**
-  Filter events by keywords and sort by date or cost to customize your experience.
+  Set your favorite event types and boroughs to tailor your experience.
+Easily filter events by keywords and sort by date, popularity, or cost — ensuring you find exactly what fits your mood.

-- 🗺️ **Dynamic Google Map**
+- 🗺️ **Dynamic & Interactive Maps**
-  Navigate through interactive map markers, explore boroughs, and toggle map layers.
+  Navigate with ease through borough-specific event markers, toggle between map layers, and explore hotspots or hidden gems.
+Make every trip more efficient and enjoyable.

 - 📅 **Google Calendar Integration**
-  Add events to your calendar with one click — perfect for trip planning or weekend hangouts.
+  Instantly add events to your Google Calendar with one click.
+Perfect for seamless trip planning, scheduling weekend activities, or saving must-visit events.

+- 💬 **Live AI Chat Support**
+  Have a question while exploring?
+Use our in-app AI chatbot to get instant tips, recommendations, and help without leaving the app.

+- 🔔 **Real-Time Event and Crowd Updates**
+  Stay tuned with constantly refreshing event feeds and crowd data to catch new opportunities and avoid congested areas.

 ---

 ## 📥 Getting Started